sybrew/the-seo-framework/readme.txt

 **The SEO Framework supports:**

 * PHP 5.6 and higher.
-* WordPress 4.9 and higher.
+* WordPress 5.1 and higher.
 * Internationalization through WordPress.org.
 * UTF-8 character recognition and rendering, including Emoji and CJK.
 * Right to Left (RTL) languages, through its interface and generation.
-* Extended color-vision deficiency accessibility.
+* Full color-vision deficiency accessibility thanks to a carefully picked color scheme.
-* Better screen-reader accessibility via ARIA labels and title attributes.
 * Full keyboard navigation.
+* Full screen-reader accessibility via focus fields, ARIA labels, and title attributes.
 * WordPress Multisite setups, this plugin is in fact built upon one.
 * Detection and output of robots.txt and sitemap.xml files.
 * Output of structured data via Schema.org JSON-LD scripts.